surajraghuwanshi05/call_centre_data_analysis/readme.md

 ## Jupyter Notebook Analysis

-The repository includes an **IPython Notebook** (`analysis.ipynb`) that contains the code and visualizations related to the above insights.
+The repository includes an **IPython Notebook** (`main.ipynb`) that contains the code and visualizations related to the above insights.
 The notebook covers the following:

 - **Channel Analysis**: Aggregating and visualizing the number of inquiries by channel.
 - **Monthly Engagement**: Analyzing and plotting the number of inquiries received per month.